Skelmis/L3-Side-Channel/report.md

 int[] arr = new int[size];
 ```

+#### Looping tidbits

+We loop with a step of `16` to hit a new cache line for
+every iteration of my machine, you can find this out with
+the command `getconf -a | grep CACHE` and looking at the
+relevant output.

 #### Cache cleaning between loops

 In order to ensure a reproducible environment we need